-Lethbridge First Aid offers quality first aid certification from St Mark James at very affordable rates.
+Lethbridge First Aid offers quality first aid certification courses from St Mark James at very affordable rates in Lethbridge.
 Other training service providers in Alberta can’t offer better.
 Schedules are very flexible as well, with classes

 held throughout the week and popular classes offered during evenings and weekends.
 A complete list of classes can be found on the Lethbridge First Aid website.